MicrosoftDocs/architecture-center/docs/sample-solutions/fasttrack/hpc/hybrid-hpc.md

 ## Architecture

-This solution covers the workflow when using a head node running on Azure while a head node is also deployed on premises, the data flows through the solution as follows:
+This solution covers the workflow when using a head node running on Azure while an optional head node is also deployed on premises, the data flows through the solution as follows:

 1. User submits job to the CycleCloud server
 2. CycleCloud server decides where to place the job depending on submission criteria